rrousselGit/riverpod/README.md

 - Packages description/homepage
 - Prevent modifying parents from children (provider -> provider)
 - Prevent modifying parents from children (widget -> provider)
+- DateTime provider
+- Make a common interface between ProviderSubscriptions?
+(So that we can assign Provider to SetStateProvider)
+- Should some asserts be changed to exceptions in release?

 Marvel example: